alex-peck/monarch-amazon-sync/README.md

 ## How to use

+1. Once the extension is installed, it will check if you are logged in to your Amazon account.
+Make sure you are logged in!
+2. Open Monarch in your browser.
+This will allow the extension to grab the necessary API key from the page.
+After that you shouldn't need to keep the page open.

 ### Daily sync
 1. Turn on "Sync"
 2. Every day, the extension will check for new Amazon purchases and sync them to Monarch.